ssmiller25/r15cookieblog/content/info/sysadmin.md

 - [Goss](https://github.com/aelsabbahy/goss): Simple server testing framework (light-weight version of inSpec/ServerSpec)
 - [Jenkins](https://jenkins-ci.org/): Generally used for CI on code, could be integrated with the above to perform full integration testing on a stack
-- [SSHMuxd](https://github.com/joushou/sshmuxd): Allow the build-out of an SSH jump host.
-Could be extremely valuable to allow developers and admins access to cloud based IaaS instances without provisioning credentials to all individuals

 ## Monitoring